aszepieniec/stark-anatomy/docs/overview.md

 # Anatomy of a STARK, Part 1: STARK Overview

-In the terminology of this tutorial, a STARK is a particular SNARK where
+STARKs are a class of interactive proof systems, but for the purpose of this tutorial it's good to think of them as a special case of SNARKs in which
  - hash functions are the only cryptographic ingredient,
  - arithmetization is based on AIR (algebraic intermediate representation [^1]), and reduces the claim about computational integrity to one about the low degree of certain polynomials
  - the low degree of polynomials is proven by using FRI as a subprotocol, and FRI itself is instantiated with Merkle trees [^2];
  - zero-knowledge is optional.

 This part of the tutorial is about explaining the key terms in this definition of STARKs.

 ## Interactive Proof Systems